AI Dreams

 I Don't Have a Bed, and I Must Sleep

 The first such horror is the possibility that we stand mere decades from an alarming potential shift in how we live — one where the very concept of a secure, permanent shelter could transform into a luxury accessible to only a privileged few.
 It's not a simple matter of choosing between owning or renting a property; it's about the unsettling notion that returning to a familiar bed each month, week or even night might no longer be guaranteed within the next half-century.
-This potential trajectory raises troubling questions about societal stability, equity, and the ominous consequences that might unfold if we continue down the current economic path.

 Another way in which this could occur could be more communal housing.
 In cities, space is becoming increasingly precious, and prices for said space are skyrocketing.
 Yet, this is seen as a natural occurrence in the market.
 So what happens when this keeps happening, and drastic measures aren't implemented to fix it?
 We see increased numbers of people per dwelling.
 It's starting with people living with their parents for longer, but what happens to the next generation?
 And the next?
 Is it a surprise that we're seeing an increase in open relationships and groups of people living together?
 Perhaps not.